Skip to contents

 plot(hydraulic, view = "discharge")

-Openings are oriented, therefore you can notice either symetry or superposition for door_2 door_4 door_3, again due to the symetry of the building.
-If you need to know which openings are connecting the rooms you can look at this DataFrame.
+It is worth noting that openings are oriented, therefore you can notice either symmetry or superposition for door_2 door_4 door_3, again due to the symmetry of the building.
+If you need to know which openings are connecting the rooms you can look at this data.frame.

 head(model[["data_table"]][["opening"]][c("room", "name")], 10) |> knitr::kable()